-- In NetWare 5 in NDS, this database is an attribute of a container object.
-Print device definitions can be accessed through the Print Devices dialog for the Container object in NetWare Administrator. - In NetWare 5 bindery mode, the database is
+- ♦ In the NetWare 4 Directory, this database is an attribute of a container object.
+Print device definitions can be accessed through the Print Devices option of PRINTDEF or the Print Devices dialog for the container object in NetWare Administrator. - In NetWare 4 bindery mode, the database is